 To deeply understand how the tourism landscape is evolving, The Data Appeal Company has drawn up an in-depth analysis of 2021 tourism and the forecasts for 2022 across Europe with a special focus on Italy.

-The data and insights are taken from Data Appeal Studio, a territory intelligence platform utilized by the Italian National Tourism Board (ENIT) and many destinations across Europe.
+The data and insights are taken from D / AI Destinations, a territory intelligence platform utilized by the Italian National Tourism Board (ENIT) and many destinations across Europe.

 International tourism: real recovery is a long way off